 Workout routine for a wide back

 I have to remind you of what I said regarding training frequency.
-I always advise you to train your back once a week, if you do a challenging, comprehensive workout like this.
+I always advise you to train your back once a week to do a challenging, comprehensive exercise program like this.

 |Wide grip lat pulldowns||3×10-12 reps.|